meng-ucalgary/ensf-593-assignment-1/README.md

-# a1-classes-objects
+# ENSF-593 Assignment 1

-Practice designing and implemented classes, using objects in Java.
+An assignment on practice designing and implemented classes, using objects in Java.

 This assignment has two mandatory parts:

 - [1.
 Temperature](#1-temperature)
 - [2.
 Tile](#2-tile)

 and two optional parts (not graded):

 - [Enhanced Temperature](#optional-enhanced-temperature)
 - [Rational](#optional-rational)

 # 1. Temperature

 **Problem Statement**

 Design and implement a class for a Temperature object that is capable of reporting its temperature in either Fahrenheit or Celsius.
 This class should have one instance variable called `degrees`, which contains the Fahrenheit temperature, and two public methods, one called `getFahrenheit()`, which returns the temperature in Fahrenheit, and one called `getCelsius()`, which returns the temperature in Celsius.
 This method has to convert the stored temperature to Celsius before returning it.
 An expression for converting Fahrenheit to Celsius is `(5 *(F -32) /9)`, where `F` is the temperature in Fahrenheit.